top of page

-I am an Assistant Professor of Forensic Investigation at the University of Wisconsin-Platteville Dept. of Criminal Justice and Social Sciences and a board-certified forensic anthropologist (D-ABFA) trained in outdoor scene processing and the laboratory analysis of human remains.
+I am a board-certified forensic anthropologist (D-ABFA) employed at the Oklahoma Office of the Chief Medical Examiner trained in outdoor scene processing and the laboratory analysis of human remains.

 I am also broadly interested in the use of technology to document outdoor crime scenes and factors affecting variability in the human skeleton, with a focus on the estimation of age-at-death for adults.
 My most recent research focused on the detection of clandestine graves, the use of ALS in outdoor pedestrian searches for human remains, and the estimation of adult age-at-death using the TA3 skeletal traits.